avigad/mathematics_in_lean_source/source/logic.rst

 And remember that ``ε > 0``, in turn, is defined as ``0 < ε``, and ``n ≥ N`` is defined as ``N ≤ n``.

+.. index:: extentionality, ext, tactics ; ext

 In this section, we'll establish some properties of convergence.
-But first, we will discuss three tactics for working equality that will prove useful.
+But first, we will discuss three tactics for working with equality that will prove useful.
 The first, the ``ext`` tactic, gives us a way of proving that two functions are equal.